alekratz/sbl-py/README.md

 * Order-agnostic function definition
 * Simple, LL(0) grammar (not regular, but close)
 * Built-in function support
+* Loops
+* A handful of primitive types
 * More to come...

 # Non-features